Declaration on Corporate Governance

 One of the organizational obligations for the Management Board is represented by the formal assignment of business responsibilities defining the individual areas of responsibility for its members.
 This plan forms an integral part of the rules of engagement for the Management Board and must be approved by the Supervisory Board.
 In addition, regular meetings and consultations ensure that the members of the Management Board are well informed of any important developments.
 In case of any deficits and/or irregularities, the Management Board must collectively implement suitable counter-measures.

 The Management Board must not delegate management tasks to lower levels of the organization.
 This excludes the vast majority of common operational tasks.
 The Management Board of PAION AG further delegated specific tasks to subordinate executives and expert members of staff in the Legal, Investor & Public Relations as well as Finance departments forming part of its efforts to comply with capital market statutes.
 These tasks and responsibilities are defined in the individual job descriptions.
-The members of staff that perform tasks related to compliance within capital market statutes are subject to ongoing monitoring, training and random checks.
+The members of staff that perform tasks related to compliance within capital market statutes are subject to ongoing monitoring, instruction and training.

 All staff and members of the Management and Supervisory Board across the entire PAION Group of companies receive regular communications raising awareness of compliance with relevant financial market regulations.
 This includes, for example, the handling of sensitive confidential information, specifically insider information.